TomatenKuchenDEV/docs/docs/starboard.md

 ### Emoji {#settings-emoji}

-Which emoji is used for the starboard.
+Which emoji is used when reacting for the starboard.

+Default value: `⭐`

 ### Excluded channels {#settings-excluded}